ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 #### Validating using UserHashedTableAuth

-There is a class that handle hashed passwords in-memory to authenticate `UserPasswordCredential`.
+There is a class that handles hashed passwords in-memory to authenticate `UserPasswordCredential`.
-You can populate it from constants at code or from another source.
+You can populate it from constants in code or from another source.
 You can use predefined digest functions or your own.

 **Instantiating:**